North Prairie, WI

 About North Prairie, WI

-North Prairie is a small community in Wisconsin with a population of 2,514 residents.
-The median household income is $148,780 per year, which is above the national average.
-The median age in North Prairie is 40.6 years.
+North Prairie is a small town located in Wisconsin with a population of 2,514 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $148,780 per year, which is 98% above the national median of $75,149.
+The median age of 40.6 years is close to the US median age of 38.9 years.

 How North Prairie Ranks in Wisconsin